Abelian Duality for Generalised Maxwell Theories: Generalized Maxwell Theories as Prefactorization Algebras

 \subsection{Free Theories from $p$-forms}

-In order to do calculations with Maxwell theories we will relate them to much easier free field theories where the fields are sheaves of $p$-forms.
-This will correspond, intuitively, to considering observables that factor through the curvature map $\hat H^p(U) \to \Omega^p_{cl}(U)$.
-These theories will be especially easy in that the action functional will involve no derivatives at all, so the classical BV operator is just a scalar.
+In order to do calculations with Maxwell theories we will relate them to simpler free field theories where the fields are sheaves of $p$-forms.
+This will correspond, intuitively, to considering observables that factor through the curvature map $\widehat {\mr H}^p(U) \to \Omega^p_{cl}(U)$.
+These theories will be especially straighforward in the sense that the action functional will involve no derivatives at all, so the classical BV operator will be a differential operator of degree zero.

 \begin{definition} Fix $0 < p < n$ as before.
 The \emph{free $p$-form theory} on $X$ with coupling constant $R$ is the Lagrangian field theory with sheaf of fields given by the sheaf of vector spaces $\Omega^p$ and action functional